ibm-cloud-docs/discovery-data/entity-extractor.md

 ## Exporting the entity extractor
 {: #entity-extractor-export}

-From installed deployments, the export capability is available starting with the 4.6.2 release.
+From installed deployments, the export capability was added with the 4.6.2 release.
 {: note}

 You can export an entity extractor so that you can use it in a project from another service instance.
 To use it elsewhere, follow the steps to create a machine learning model from [Machine learning models](/docs/discovery-data?topic=discovery-data-domain-ml).
 You cannot continue to edit an entity extractor that you import into another project.